AME Church: ‘A place to meet, a place to pray and a place to advocate for Civil Rights’

 During the dedication, Linda Jack spoke of the significance of the location, and some of the intention behind the formation of the AME Church.

 The neighborhood was surprisingly integrated, according to Jack.
-Because there was a concentration of black families in this part of Nevada City folks who were anxious to have a church of their own.
+The church was build because there was a concentration of Black families in this part of Nevada City folks who were anxious to have a church of their own.

 “It was 1864; the Civil War was still raging and there was no assurance then that the North was going to win.
 It may have been more of a statement, trying to put a stake in the ground, to create a safe, secure society.
 A place to meet, a place to pray and a place to advocate for Civil Rights,” Jack said.

 A school was built nearby with a remarkable library of 180 volumes for their 25 students, according to Jack.
-Eventually when the state of California realized it was too expensive to have separate schools, it wasn’t necessarily an act of enlightenment, the black children integrated into the other schools.
+Eventually when the state of California realized it was too expensive to have separate schools, the Black children integrated into the other schools.

 “Integration did happen, and one newspaper commentary said, ‘with no big effect.’”